 Every worker has the right to a workplace free of harassment.
 But some employees may not understand the distinction between acceptable friendly behavior and offensive flirtation that crosses the line.
 So that everyone knows what constitutes sexual harassment, hold regular training for all employees that includes relevant and realistic examples for the specific site.
 (If your state has specific requirements, be sure to check that the training meets them.)
 And consider an extra training just for those managers and supervisors who are authorized to receive complaints.

 Whether due to roles, gender, or pay, power dynamics can cause some employees to feel intimidated and vulnerable, creating an environment ripe for harassment.
 To combat the possibility of such behavior, company leadership should pledge to create a culture based on inclusion, equality, respect.
 Visible and vocal commitment from the top can go a long way towards establishing a work environment that fosters decency and discourages harassment.

-For more information about how you can protect workers by preventing sexual harassment in the workplace, register for our live webinar on January 19.
-Click below for more details.
+For more information about how you can protect workers by preventing sexual harassment in the workplace, contact us here.